MarkDBlackwell/temperament-math/README.md

 ## Usage

+`ruby lib/TemperamentMath/calculate.rb <minimum fifth> <maximum fifth>`

+A possible starting place is to use `-2` and `2`.

+Then look in directory `out/` for the generated fifth sets, which will be in a file, in this case, of the form `*-fifth-n2-p2*`.

+Select one; then do:

-`ruby lib/TemperamentMath/calculate.rb`
+`ruby lib/TemperamentMath/tuning.rb <fifth set>`

+There's no need to place single (or double) quotation marks around the fifth set.

 Then you can enter the generated tuning values into your tuner.
 For example, I use Stichting Huygens-Fokker's program, Scala, to tune my harpsichord.

-To generate more temperaments, you can adjust the variables `fifth_max` and `fifth_min`, found alphabetically in the program.
+To generate more temperaments, you can adjust the program arguments.

 This program is known to work with version 2.7.0p0 (of Ruby).